December 8th, 2023

 When you ensure your clinical trials are set up to enroll a representative patient population, you’re more likely to keep timelines and goals on track across your portfolio.
 Strategically enrolling a representative population from the start prevents recruitment delays, improves the validity of trial results, and reduces the need for postmarketing data collection to confirm the success of your FDA Race and Ethnicity Diversity Plan.

-One critical way to improve diversity in your clinical trials is to analyze eligibility criteria early – both before it starts impacting patient enrollment and while it’s impacting enrollment.
+Analyze eligibility criteria early – both before it starts impacting patient enrollment and while it’s impacting enrollment.
 Here are a few actions to take with eligibility criteria analysis:

 When designing a new trial, assess your inclusion/exclusion criteria template.